10 Tips for Visiting the Eiffel Tower (when to do, duration of the visit, etc.)

 And if you prefer to dine at Madame Brasserie, that's also possible.
 At a higher price, though.
 But it is a dream experience to enjoy French gastronomy from the Eiffel Tower.

-3. Best time to climb the tower
+3. Consider the best time to climb the tower

-At the top every five minutes thousands of bright lights flash across the tower in bursts of light (actually best seen from a Seine river cruise or from the Champs Elysées).
+At the top , every five minutes thousands of bright lights flash across the tower in bursts of light (actually best seen from a Seine river cruise or from the Champs Elysées).

-As impressive as it is to climb the tower during the day, you'll definitely enjoy it more at twilight, when darkness completely envelops the city, and the tower glows with its spectacular light show.
+As impressive as it is to climb the tower during the day, you'll definitely enjoy it more at twilight, when darkness completely envelops the city, and the tower sparkles with its spectacular light show.
 Plus, you'll be seeing all the lights of the city.

 4. Keep your items safely stowed away